Weather of 2010: March 1–5

 The 2010 Uganda landslide occurred in the district of Bududa in eastern Uganda on March 1, 2010.
 The landslide was triggered by heavy rain between 12 pm and 7 pm that day.
 At least 100 people were believed to have been killed.

-The Ugandan Red Cross stated that rescuers had recovered 50 bodies, whilst a Ugandan government minister has put the death toll at over 100.
+The Ugandan Red Cross stated that rescuers had recovered 50 bodies, whilst a Ugandan government minister put the death toll at over 100.
 The chairman of the eastern Bududa district suggested that the death toll could be as high as 300.
 The landslide struck villages on the slopes of Mount Elgon, including Nameti, Kubewo, and Nankobe.
-Officials and aid workers have warned that there may be further landslides, as heavy rain continues to fall in the region.
+Officials and aid workers warned that there may be further landslides, as heavy rain continues to fall in the region.

 AirTran Airways canceled several flights out of Atlanta Airport due to bad weather on March 1 and 2.

 On March 1, the Environment Agency issued 169 flood warnings in over East Anglia, Yorkshire, Wrexham, Tyne and Wear, Cambridgeshire, Bedfordshire, Oxfordshire, Kent and West Sussex.
 The Thames Barrier closed twice in less than 24 hours to protect London from a combined high tide and tidal surge in the Thames estuary, where it had been predicted that the water would rise by another 50 cm.
 Andy Batchelor, Tidal Area Flood Risk Manager, said that the Thames Barrier would close yet again should we need to protect the 1.25 million people living and working in London's floodplain.

 On March 2, heavy snowstorms struck the Virginias and parts of Maryland.

 The Ewaso Nyiro River in Kenya burst its banks and flooded a safari park's guest house on the 3rd, killing nine people.

 On March 4, 20 people died in Afghanistan, when an avalanche struck 2 villages in the Wakhan Mountains.

 Several dozen ships, some with nearly one thousand passengers were stranded in rapidly forming sea ice due to cold weather and strong winds in the Gulf of Bothnia, between Sweden and Finland and near the Baltic Sea.
 Some of the ships were freed by icebreakers on March 5.

 On March 5, 20,000 people were left homeless when flood-induced landslides struck Bududa, Uganda.